longturn/freeciv21/docs/General/Manuals/client-manual.rst

 a great amount of time using this dialog box.
 The :guilabel:`City Dialog` is accessed by clicking on a city in the `Map View`_ or by double-clicking a city from the table in the `Cities View`_.
 Figure 45 shows a sample of the :guilabel:`City Dialog`.
-The dialog box is broken up into 5 major segments: city information (top center), production and citizen govenor tabs (left), city citizen tile output (center), general and citizens tabs (right) and present units (botton center).
+The dialog box is broken up into 5 major segments: city information (top center), production and citizen governor tabs (left), city citizen tile output (center), general and citizens tabs (right) and present units (botton center).

 .. figure:: ../../_static/images/gui-elements/city-dialog.png